Introduction

 The ruling from senior US District Judge Charles Breyer is a significant win for Gov. Gavin Newsom.
 He sued Trump and Defense Secretary Pete Hegseth earlier this week.
 This occurred after the president called up the troops into federal service.
 The action was in response to protests in the Los Angeles area over Trump’s hardline immigration policies.

 “His actions were illegal.
 They both exceeded the scope of his statutory authority and violated the Tenth Amendment to the United States Constitution.
-He must return control of the California National Guard to the Governor of California immediately.
+He must promptly return control of the California National Guard to the Governor of California.
 The judge wrote this demand in his 36-page ruling.

 Breyer is pausing his ruling until noon Friday.